News from the programme area Epidemiology

 In view of this situation, the research group Pharmacoepidemiology has participated in the establishment of the German and European COVID-19 registries, which include patients with inflammatory rheumatic disease and SARS-CoV-2 infection.
 As of August 2020, 2,561 patients are included in the European (4,293 patients globally) and 373 patients in the German register.
 Through participation in the respective steering groups and evaluation and analyses of the data collected within the COVID-19 registries, researchers of the programme area Epidemiology are significantly involved in gaining knowledge on the special situation of patients with autoimmune diseases under immunosuppression.

 The research group on Paediatric Rheumatology and Health services research has expanded the national database of the German collaborative arthritis centres of children and adolescents suffering from rheumatic diseases by two additional modules for recording SARS-CoV-2 infections and the SARS-CoV-2-associated hyperinflammation syndrome (MIS C for “multisystem inflammatory syndrome in children”).
 In August, fifteen children with rheumatic diseases and SARS-CoV-2 infections and four with MIS-C were registered nationwide.
 Further four cases with SARS-CoV-2 infections were recorded via the BiKeR register and the register of the German Society for Paediatric Infectiology, with which we cooperate.
+Together with the Universities of Potsdam and Ulm, the DRFZ has also acquired the Kick Covid research project, which analyses the long-term effects of the COVID-19 pandemic on the well-being and health care of children with chronic diseases associated with an increased risk of severe COVID-19 and their families.

 Publications from the programme area Epidemiology